pratikguragain10/Asynchronous-JS-Technical-Paper/Asynchronous JS Technical Paper.md

 ---

 ## 16. What happens when an Error gets thrown inside .then when there is no .catch ?

+- If an error is thrown inside `.then` and there is no `.catch`, the promise becomes rejected and results in an unhandled promise rejection.

 - Code Example